Juxtagames/M5E-Ruleset/README.md

 We recommend downloading all files from the **'Master' branch only**.

-* To download specific M5E Ruleset documents, visit [Pages](https://github.com/Juxtagames/Modern5E/tree/master/pages).
+* To download specific M5E Ruleset documents, simply browse the directory above.
-* To download a package of ALL M5E Ruleset documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).
+* To download a package of **ALL** M5E Ruleset documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).

 ## Work in Progress Downloads